Ohio Court Records

 How Does One End Up in an Ohio State Traffic Court?

-• You choose to plead not guilty and want to request a trial.
+- You decide to plead not guilty and want to request a trial.

 Both instances require an appearance in court to enter these pleas.
-Also, a notification may be sent to the court prior if you wish to plead not guilty.
-A date for the trial will be set at this stage, which you may need to be present for or risk having a verdict reached in your absence that will be binding on you.
+Also, a notification may be sent to the court beforehand if you wish to plead not guilty.
+A date for the trial will be set at this stage, for which you may need to be present, or risk having a verdict reached in your absence that will be binding on you.

 How to Prepare for Traffic Court